OlivierSohn/hamazed/BACKLOG.md

 - use 64 bit audio to reduce numerical errors (especially when summing a big signal with a small one)
 - remove 256 channels limit (review types for channel ids : uint8_t -> int)

-- fix "an uninitialized synth is returned" when we cycle envelopes 4 times.
-Alternatives are:
-* one channel pool per instrument and maintain a global list (under lock) of lambdas pairs:
+- maintain a global list (under lock) of lambdas pairs:
-    - one to know if the synth is playing (by checking if orchestrators and computes are empty , hence it's important that the pool is for this instrument only)
+    - one to know if the synth is playing : checks if orchestrators and computes are empty, and if all mononotechannel elements enveloppes are done. the function should take the isUsed lock of the instrument else race conditions will occur.
-    - one to finalize the synth (and hence return the channels) : after calling this we remove the pair.)
+    - one to finalize the synth (and hence return the channels) : after calling this we remove the pair.

-* do not block 32*2 channels per synth, open when we need to play a note and make channels auto closing. with enveloppes, maybe at the beginning we had limitations that prevented this method from working, see if it is better now.
-    I think computes are well removed when the enveloppe finishes, but the channel in which the request is still active has no way of knowing that the element is done (unless we move the ownership of computes to each channel, and use a heuristic: if the request queue is empty, and the current requests are audioelements that have already started to be computed (to avoid race conditions), and computes are empty, then the channel is not playing)
+Use a pool of channels, to prevent memory fragmentation.
+Garbage collection should occur :
+* when the pool is exhausted
+* use a global counter in withChannels, to keep track of last use, try to collect old instruments first.

+To avoid waiting for memory allocation, we could optionally let the user "load" (create + initialize) instruments, "tryUnload".
+But I would prefer if using the pool was sufficient.

 - make enveloppes user-parametrizable:
 AHDSR